millermedeiros/MM_js_lib/README.markdown

 ## Should I use it? ##

-This library was designed for *intermediate* to *advanced* JavaScript developers, if you're starting with JavaScript development I recommend using a framework that you can easily find tutorials on the internet, such as [jQuery](http://jquery.com), [MooTools](http://mootools.net) and [prototype](http://www.prototypejs.org/).
+This library was designed for *intermediate* to *advanced* JavaScript developers, if you're starting with JavaScript development I recommend using a framework that you can easily find tutorials on the internet, such as [jQuery](http://jquery.com), [MooTools](http://mootools.net), [dojo toolkit](http://www.dojotoolkit.org/) and [prototype](http://www.prototypejs.org/).

 If you're building desktop-like applications it's better to use a JavaScript Framework that already has UI widgets.
 Check the [comparison list of JavaScript frameworks on Wikipedia](http://en.wikipedia.org/wiki/Comparison_of_JavaScript_frameworks) to know the differences between each one.